Stuart Wheeler: UKIP treasurer

 In 2011, Wheeler was appointed treasurer of UKIP to spearhead fundraising in advance of the 2014 European elections.
 His appointment was seen as a blow for the Conservatives because of his network of contacts.
 Party leader Nigel Farage said the move would enable the party to "raise serious money" as a lack of funds was "holding them back".

 Vote Leave co-treasurer

 At the launch of the Vote Leave campaign for Brexit in October 2015, Wheeler was reported to be one of the new group's three major donors, with Peter Cruddas and John Mills; the three men were appointed as joint co-treasurers.

 Personal life

 Wheeler was called an "obsessive" gambler, taking a keen interest in card and risk games and having played bridge with Lord Lucan on 6 November 1974, two days before his disappearance, and with Omar Sharif, as well as being a regular competitor in World Series of Poker championships.

 His wife, photographer Tessa Codrington, died in 2016.
 They had three daughters, including model Jacquetta Wheeler.

 In June 2020, Wheeler announced that he had stomach cancer with only "six months to live".
-He died a month later on 23 July 2020, aged 85, at Chilham Castle in Kent, his home.
+He died a month later on 23 July 2020, aged 85, at his home Chilham Castle in Kent.